-Designer Whey has been my go-to protein powder for as long as I can remember.
-I have added a plant based protein powder to my rotation to get my DHA, but it's taste isn't nearly as pleasant as my Designer Whey.
-Designer Whey actually tastes like a treat.
+Designer Protein has been my go-to whey protein powder for as long as I can remember.
+I have added a plant based protein powder to my rotation to get my DHA, but it’s taste isn’t nearly as pleasant as my Designer Protein Whey protein Powder.
+Designer Protein Whey actually tastes like a treat.
 A 100 calories a scoop – and 18 grams of muscle building protein – kind of treat.

 Even just a scoop of Gourmet Chocolate mixed with water does the trick.
 Most protein powders can’t say that.
 Many others taste horrible and are chalky without some form of milk and added ingredients to create a palatable consistency and give them sweetness and flavor.
 Designer Whey, with it’s natural stevia sweetness, tastes great with nothing at all.
 When I mix it with a little water to create the topping for my Pumpkin Pie Oatmeal I lick the bowl because it tastes so good!

 Just because the flavors do taste so good on their own, however, doesn’t mean you can’t get fancy with it.
 Here are some of my favorite shake recipes – all using Designer Whey:

 - The Iron Woman Smoothie – featuring spinach, Vanilla Praline Designer Whey, mango and butternut squash.